Matthew Koma

-Matthew Bair (born June 2, 1987), known professionally as Matthew Koma is an American singer, songwriter musician, DJ and record producer.
+Matthew Fredrick Bair (born June 2, 1987), known professionally as Matthew Koma, is an American singer, songwriter, DJ, and record producer.
 Songs written or co-written by Koma include "Spectrum", "Find You", and Grammy Award-winner "Clarity", all produced by Zedd (Koma provided vocals on "Spectrum" and "Find You").
-Koma has collaborated with artists such as Shania Twain, Britney Spears, Hilary Duff, Hardwell, Zedd, Miriam Bryant, Sebastian Ingrosso, Alesso, Afrojack, Tiësto, Vicetone, Ryan Tedder of OneRepublic, and others.
+He has collaborated with artists such as Shania Twain, Britney Spears, Hilary Duff, Hardwell, Zedd, Miriam Bryant, Sebastian Ingrosso, Alesso, Afrojack, Tiësto, Vicetone, Ryan Tedder of OneRepublic, and among others.

 Early life

+Matthew Fredrick Bair was born in Brooklyn and raised in Seaford, Long Island, on June 2, 1987, to his parents, Rhonda and Gerald D. Bair.
+His father, Gerald, is a singer and songwriter.
+His mother, Rhonda, is a vocal supporter of his music career since his early days.
+His parents have publicly shared how incredibly proud they are of their son's musical success.

-He was born on 2 June 1987.
-Koma was born in Brooklyn and raised in Seaford, New York, on Long Island.
-His father, Gerald D. Bair, is a singer/songwriter and Koma first performed on stage with his father when he was four years old.
+Koma first performed on the stage with his father when he was four years old.
 Koma wrote his first song when he was nine years old and credits Elvis Costello and Bruce Springsteen for his inspiration at a young age.
 Koma attended Seaford High School.